 In our kitchen, we also replace sour cream and cream cheese with plain soy yogurt.
 Common brands at the store include So Delicious, Kite Hill, Alpro, and Silk.

 Store-bought dairy-free cheese can be a hit or miss.
 Don’t go out expecting to find something that exactly replicates cow’s milk cheese, but rather look for something that tastes nice and can be used in a similar way.

-Vegan butters have come a long way.
+Vegan butter has come a long way.
 Not only do they resemble the taste of dairy-based butter, but they have also gotten a lot healthier!

 Free from unhealthy trans fats and sometimes even featuring nuts, dairy-free butter is really worth a try!
 Two very popular choices are Miyoko’s Cultured Vegan Butter and Earth Balance.

-Many margarines are also dairy-free and can be easier to find, so just check the labels.
+Many kinds of margarine are also dairy-free and can be easier to find, so just check the labels.

 Plus, most sorbets are already vegan and dairy-free!

 Another easy and healthy way to have dairy-free ice cream is to simply make it at home.
 You can blend your favorite frozen fruit into a sorbet or combine it with coconut cream, cocoa powder, and all the delicious add-ins you can think of!